awsdocs/amazon-sagemaker-developer-guide/doc_source/training-compiler-troubleshooting.md

 + `mark_step()` is a barrier just for XLA\.
 Failing to set it correctly causes a training job to stall\.
 + PyTorch/XLA provides additional distributed training APIs\.
 Failing to program the APIs properly causes gradients to be collected incorrectly, which causes a training convergence failure\.

-To properly set up your PyTorch script and avoid the aforementioned incorrect API uses, see [Using PyTorch without Hugging Face Trainer API](training-compiler-pytorch-models.md#training-compiler-pytorch-models-non-trainer) and [Best Practices to Enable SageMaker Training Compiler for PyTorch without the Hugging Face Trainer API](training-compiler-pytorch-models.md#training-compiler-pytorch-models-best-practices)\.
+To properly set up your PyTorch script and avoid the aforementioned incorrect API uses, see [Using PyTorch \(without the Hugging Face Transformers Trainer API\)](training-compiler-pytorch-models.md#training-compiler-pytorch-models-non-trainer) and [Best Practices to Enable SageMaker Training Compiler for PyTorch without the Hugging Face Trainer API](training-compiler-pytorch-models.md#training-compiler-pytorch-models-best-practices)\.

 ## SageMaker Training Compiler Does Not Reduce the Total Training Time<a name="training-compiler-troubleshooting-no-improved-training-time"></a>